7 Best Flood Insurance Companies of 2023

 But if you purchase flood insurance, which is relatively inexpensive in the scheme of things, your insurance will pay for all the costs beyond your deductible.

-If you are unaware about getting flood insurance, you’re not alone and it may be not your fault.
+If you are unaware of getting flood insurance, you’re not alone, and it may not be your fault.

 For example, if you are buying a house for the first time, both real estate agents and mortgage lenders will often fail to tell you about flood insurance requirements until the house is already in escrow.

 Another example is that a home buyer or renter may believe that the area or vicinity surrounding their homes doesn’t seem prone to flooding.

-But just because there appears to be no immediate danger to flooding, these homes may be already rated as high-risk zones by the Federal Emergency Management Agency (FEMA).
+But just because there appears to be no immediate danger of flooding, these homes may be already rated as high-risk zones by the Federal Emergency Management Agency (FEMA).

 If you need to decide about purchasing flood insurance or if you don't want to be caught off guard when a hurricane hits and causes flood damage to your home, this article will help you understand everything you need to know about flood insurance.